Onehub is a file storage and sharing service.

 I built the first six versions of the Onehub website.
 The site serves as the main driver of discovery and sales.
 Any changes to the site that modify sign up paths are governed by A/B testing.
 The site is also tightly coupled to search engine marketing efforts.
 The sign up process can be modified, depending on which marketing campaign brought you to the website.

 A living styleguide served as the backbone of the Onehub Design System.
 The styleguide was generated from a custom, modular SCSS framework documented with KSS.
-The result is a styleguide that is always up-to-date.
-Originating in code, the styleguide was always up-to-date and brought the entire Product team into the design process
+Originating in code, the styleguide was always up-to-date and brought the entire Product team into the design process.

 I spearheaded and implemented company reviews.
 After interviewing the entire team, it was clear everyone wanted to have reviews which were:

 After brainstorming and researching dozens of modern implementations, I settled on a modified version of the Stop-Start-Continue process, popularized by Netflix.
 I combined this with self-selected peer reviews and 360° feedback.

 The result is a company review policy that is still in use today and enjoyed by employees.
 The review forms facilitate timely but thoughtful reviews and the 360° feedback catalyzed meaningful cultural changes along the way.